yazdanco/google-maps-android-charts/README.md

 ![Demo](/doc/demo.gif?raw=true "Demo")

 ## Installation
-Before build the demo, you should get an [API] [API] key and replace in [AndroidManifest.xml][manifest].After that clone it and build it.That's it!
+Before build the demo, you should get an [API key][API] and replace in [AndroidManifest.xml][manifest].After that clone it and build it.That's it!

 # Developed By